 - Contract length.

-- Whether you would prefer a pay as you go (PAYG) contract or a regular credit contract.
+- Whether you would prefer a pay-as-you-go (PAYG) contract or a regular credit contract.

-Switch to a fixed or variable tariff?
+Should I switch electricity to a fixed or variable tariff?

 - PrePayPower (both electricity and gas)